 - There are many beneficial nutrients in sunflower seeds, including monounsaturated fats, vitamin A and protein.

-- Some studies have shown benefits associated with prostate cancer in men24.
+- The lignans found in flaxseeds are phytoestrogens, which can mimic estrogen in the body.
+Some studies have shown benefits associated with reduced risk of breast cancer23 in women and prostate cancer in men24.

-Seeds are easy to add to your diet because you can include them in yogurt, oatmeal, salads, and smoothies.
+Seeds are easy to add to your diet.
+You can sprinkle them in yogurt, oatmeal, salads, and smoothies.
 Adding them to your diet is an easy way to include plenty of healthy nutrients in your daily regimen.

 1. https://www.ncbi.nlm.nih.gov/pubmed/22830971, Chia seed supplementation and disease risk factors in overweight women: a metabolomics investigation, 2012 Jul;18(7):700-8. doi: 10.1089/acm.2011.0443

 2. https://www.ncbi.nlm.nih.gov/pubmed/22538527, Supplementation of milled chia seeds increases plasma ALA and EPA in postmenopausal women, 2012 Jun;67(2):105-10. doi: 10.1007/s11130-012-0286-0

 3. https://www.ncbi.nlm.nih.gov/pubmed/23778782, Effect of whole and ground Salba seeds (Salvia Hispanica L.) on postprandial glycemia in healthy volunteers: a randomized controlled, dose-response trial, 2013 Jul;67(7):786-8. doi: 10.1038/ejcn.2013.103.
 Epub 2013 Jun 19